How Employers Can Use the Canadian Survey on Disability Data

 Data and measurement are valuable tools for employers.
 Long-term consistent measurement of employee data can improve a company’s decision making and ability to meet business goals.
 However, understanding how a company is doing in a broader context, and in comparison to others in its sector, requires consulting external data sources.

-If you are an employer looking to improve your employment of people with disabilities, the Canadian Survey on Disability (CSD) is the best source of external data we have.
-Conducted every 5 years following the census, the CSD gathers information from Canadian youth and adults whose daily activities are limited due to a long-term condition or health problem.
+If you are an employer looking to improve your employment of people with disabilities, the Canadian Survey on Disability (CSD) is a key source of external data available in Canada.

 If you are already tracking demographic data within your own workforce, you can compare your internal statistics on disability with national or provincial data collected through the CSD, to assess performance and set targets.
 The CSD can provide data on the incidence of different types and severities of disability by province, labour force participation rates, and employment rates of people with disabilities by sector and province, as well as common requirements for accommodations at work.
-As of 2022, the CSD will also collect information on accessibility, which is hoped will support employers in complying with Federal and Provincial accessibility legislation.
+As of 2022, the CSD also collects information on accessibility, found in the Reports on Disability and Accessibility in Canada catalogue.

-CSD data tables are one of the most customizable ways to access the data and can be used to generate different statistics for Canada or individual provinces.
-For instance, the “Labour force status for persons with disabilities aged 25-64 years, by disability type (grouped)” data table can pull up the number of people in each province with a certain type of disability, how many are in the labour force, and how many are unemployed.
-Such tables can provide important metrics to gauge how your company is doing in a broader context.
+CSD data dashboards and tables are one of the most customizable ways to access the data and can be used to generate different statistics for Canada or individual provinces.
+For instance, the “Employment and labour characteristics of persons with disabilities, 2017 and 2022: Interactive dashboard” can pull up the percentage of people in each province with disability in the labour force, their work potential, and their labour force status by gender.
+Such data can provide important metrics to gauge how your company is doing in a broader context.
+The data used in the dashboard also links to various contributing, more specific data tables.

 Infographics

-StatCan also uses the CSD data to produce infographics that provide a snapshot of patterns to help educate the population on how disabilities manifest in the real world.
-The infographics are a quick way to absorb key pieces of information and can easily be used in your internal presentations to staff and leadership.
+StatCan also uses the CSD data to produce infographics that provide a snapshot of patterns to help educate the population on how disabilities appear in the real world.
+The infographics are a quick way to absorb key pieces of information and can easily be used in your internal presentations.

 Reports